 Report unauthorised development

-We will investigate suspected breaches of planning control.
-To investigate a case we will need details of the precise location of the site or property, what has led to the report and the impact the work is having.
-We will need your name, address and a telephone number.
+We investigate suspected breaches of planning control.
+To investigate, we'll need details of the precise location of the site or property, why you're reporting and the impact the work is having.

 All investigations are carried out on a strictly confidential basis and we will not reveal a complainant's details without their permission.
 With serious breaches of planning control, which warrant prosecution or which result in an appeal, the complainant may be invited to give a witness statement if their evidence is considered crucial.
 Such involvement is on a voluntary basis.

 We will also respect the confidentiality of anyone who may be involved in the alleged breach.
 We will therefore not be able to reveal full details of our investigation to a complainant.